The role of a Local Schools Committee Member (Governor)

-The Chair of the Local School Committee at Bampton Church of England School is Revd.
-Kevin Chandra.
+The Chair of the Local School Committee at Bampton Church of England School is Mr Glyn Lewry.

-The Clerk of our Local Schools Committee is Wendy Ainscough.
-All Committee Members can be contacted via the clerk at this email address, or by writing to her at the Trust Central office address below:
+All Committee Members can be contacted via the clerk at this email address, or by writing to the Trust Central office address below:

 The Alumnis Multi-Academy Trust